guszille/opengl-renderer/README.md

 - Scene 2: Applying Instancing to render multiple objects in the scene;
 - Scene 3: Applying Instancing to render multiple grass leaves and simulating wind animation on them;
 - Scene 4: Applying Instancing to render multiple particles in the scene (customizable).
+- Scene 5: Applying Skeletal Animation over a model loaded from the disk.

 ## Gallery